Literary Terms Glossary

-Significance: this quote portrays the novel’s theme which is an exploration of morality and the value of compassion.
-Quotes similar to this one are included throughout the novel to reflect the theme of the work.
-Atticus is not talking about literally climbing into someone’s skin, but trying to understand a human on a non-judgmental level.
-This idea provokes the reader to deeper thought about empathy and compassion.
+Lee uses this quote to encourage exploration of morality and the value of compassion.
+Quotes similar to this one are included throughout the novel to reflect the theme of the work, and contribute similarly to this over-arching concept Lee hopes readers will understand by reading her novel.
+Here, Atticus is not talking about literally climbing into someone’s skin, but instead, provides a metaphor that provokes the reader to consider more deeply the way they interact with others.

 Using tone will allow you to send a message that words alone cannot provide.
 Instead of simply saying what feelings are present, you can apply tone to let your reader infer on their own.
 The use of tone is important because not only can it engross your reader, but it can help them understand what your thesis is trying to prove.
 Using tone appropriately is good way to emphasize your thesis.
 If you decide to write about tone, it is important to make note of the emotions that the text you read provoked.Tone is extremely important when developing a theme.
 The tone of the story gives insight to what is being said about the theme.

 A paragraph from Trifles reads: "The kitchen in the now abandoned farmhouse of John Wright, a gloomy kitchen, and left without having been put in order--unwashed pans under the sink, a loaf of bread outside the breadbox, a dish towel on the table--other signs of incompleted work."